-Jeffrey Say has been teaching at LASALLE College of the Arts since 1997, during which he helped to develop its art history programmes.
+Jeffrey has been teaching at LASALLE College of the Arts since 1997, during which he helped to develop its art history programmes.
 In 2009, he designed the first Masters programme that focuses on Asian modern and contemporary art histories.
 He is presently its programme leader.
-In his professional capacity, Say has curated visual arts exhibitions and contributed essays to both local and overseas exhibition catalogues.
-In addition, he gives lectures on art history to museum docents, schools and universities, banks and conducts art history enrichment courses for working professionals.
-As an art historian, Say has undertaken the first extensive study of the history of sculpture in pre and post-war Singapore, for which he has done pioneering research.
-He is presently co-editing an anthology of selected writings on Singapore contemporary art which will be launched in 2015.
-Say is also a commentator on the visual arts for The Straits Times.
+As an art historian, Jeffrey undertook the first extensive study of the history of sculpture in pre and postwar Singapore, for which he has done pioneering research.
+In his professional capacity, Jeffrey has curated visual arts exhibitions and contributed essays to both local and overseas exhibition catalogues (Brother Joseph McNally’s East, West, North, South, USA, 2001, Karl Duldig Sculptures/Drawings, Vienna, 2003, Singapore Art Museum’s The Big Picture Show, 2007).
+He is a frequent public speaker on art history at the museums and art galleries.
+In addition, Jeffrey has given lectures on art history to museum docents, schools and banks and conducts art history courses for working professionals.
+He is the co-editor of Histories, Practices, Interventions: A Reader in Singapore Contemporary Art (2016).
+Jeffrey is also a regular commentator on the local visual arts scene.